ajuelosemmanuel/wysi-bot/PRIVACY_POLICY.md

 ## Underage Users

 The use of the wysiBot is not permitted for minors under the age of 13, or under the age of legal consent for their country.
 This is in compliance with the [Discord Terms of Service](https://discord.com/terms).
-No information will be knowingly stored from an underage user.
-If it is found out that a user is underage we will take all necessary action to delete the stored data.
+No information will be knowingly processed from an underage user.

 ## Questions

-If you have any questions or are concerned about what data might be being stored from your account contact `Emmanuel#9864`.
+If you have any questions or concerns, contact `Emmanuel#9864`.
 For more information check the [Discord Terms Of Service](https://discord.com/terms).